 Volunteering has also been highly rewarding and insightful.
 While in Yemen, I taught in a school for disadvantaged girls, learning an awful lot about the position of women in Yemeni society during our English conversation classes.
-In Tanzania, I volunteered at an orphanage and experienced first hand the nature of the needs of communities ravaged by AIDS, poverty, and alcoholism.
+In Tanzania, I volunteered with children and experienced first hand the nature of the needs of communities ravaged by AIDS, poverty, and alcoholism.
 And in Spain I stayed at Pueblo Ingles, helping Spaniards to improve their English conversation skills — a true crash course for English speaking volunteers on Spain, Spaniards, and anything Spanish as well!

 Do you have a true desire to "go local," but is there some resistance to move beyond the well-trodden path on your own?